mozilla/addon-sdk/doc/dev-guide-source/module-development/chrome.md

    - License, v.
 2.0.
 If a copy of the MPL was not distributed with this
    - file, You can obtain one at http://mozilla.org/MPL/2.0/. -->

+<div class="warning">The API used to gain Chrome access is currently an
+experimental feature of the SDK, and may change in future releases.</div>

 # Chrome Authority #

 ## Using Chrome Authority ##